stevosn/broken_axis/README.md

 Plot data in matplotlib-plots with a broken axes.

 This is a simple approach.
 There is still alot to solve, such as plotting with lines instead of markers, probably histograms do not work, log scales, etc. Well, it's a starting point, anybody is welcome to contribute.
-There are also other approaches, e.g. [here](https://github.com/matplotlib/matplotlib/issues/11682).
+There are also other approaches, e.g. [here](https://github.com/matplotlib/matplotlib/issues/11682) or [here](https://github.com/bendichter/brokenaxes).

 ## Usage